CharlieJRBenson/Smart-Contract-Best-Practices/README.md

 ### Author - Charlie Benson, Senior Blockchain Engineer

-### *This repository is dedicated to documenting a brief overview of 'Best Practice' when it comes to writing Smart Contracts on the Ethereum Virtual Machine (EVM).*
+### *This repository is dedicated to documenting a brief overview of 'Best Practice' when it comes to writing and auditing Smart Contracts on the Ethereum Virtual Machine (EVM).*